slu-openGIS/compstatr/README.md

 as policy makers to understand the effects of violent crime on urban communities.

-The City’s crime data, however, are diffuclt to work with and present a challenge for researchers.
+The City’s crime data, however, are difficult to work with and present a challenge for researchers.
 These data are inconsistently organized, with all data before 2013 and some months of 2013 itself having eighteen variables.
 Beginning during 2013, most (but not all) months have twenty variables, many of which are named differently from their pre-2014 counterparts.
-These inconsistencies, and the fact that working with their data requires mangaing over 120 spreadsheets that each download with with a `.html` file extension, are the motivating force behind `compstatr`.
+These inconsistencies, and the fact that working with their data requires managing over 120 spreadsheets that each download with with a `.html` file extension, are the motivating force behind `compstatr`.